UCI-Networking-Group/BehaVR/ARTIFACT-EVALUATION.md

 For experiments, please refer to the README files in their respective folders.

 ## Limitations (Only for Functional and Reproduced badges)
 Due to IRB restrictions, we are unable to share the original BehaVR dataset.
-However, we have provided all the necessary code to collect the BehaVR dataset, process the time series data, and train/evaluate BehaVR adversaries to reproduce all the tables and plots featured in the paper.
+However, we have provided all the necessary resources to collect the BehaVR dataset, process the time series data, and train/evaluate BehaVR adversaries to reproduce all the tables and plots featured in the paper.

 ## Notes on Reusability (Only for Functional and Reproduced badges)
 Please see the notes on Reusability to the README files in their respective folders.